theawesomecoder61/CodePatchPlugin/README.md

 ---

 ## Installation
-Be sure you fully installed and configured Tiramisu and Aroma on your Wii U.
+Be sure you fully installed and configured Tiramisu and Aroma on your Wii U. You should have NotificationModule and KernelModule in `/fs/vol/external01/wiiu/environments/aroma/modules`.

 1. Copy `CodePatchPlugin.wps` into `/fs/vol/external01/wiiu/environments/aroma/plugins`.
 2. Create a folder in `/fs/vol/external01/wiiu/` called `codepatches`.